|Paper Abstract Deadline:||August 10. 2014|

 (1) An abstract indicating interest and a one-page biography of the proposed speaker.
 The abstract should be 4000 characters maximum, including the authors(s) title, name, address, phone, fax, email and organizational affiliation.
 Attached to this should be the biography of the presenting author.
 The abstract will be reviewed for applicability to this symposium.

 (2) A completed paper, is required only from authors receiving a Submission Invitation.
-This paper should be prepared in standard IEEE format and not exceed seven pages, including all illustrations and references.
+This paper should be prepared in standard IEEE format and not exceed six pages, including all illustrations and references.
 This paper will be carefully reviewed for relevance to the symposium, technical merit, and contribution to the pertinent body of knowledge by the Technical Program Committee.
 The paper will be accepted or rejected for the symposium on this basis.
 Technical papers must not substantially overlap with material published at or simultaneously submitted to another venue.